Custom-sized pallets

 Standard UK and Euro pallet sizes

-When most businesses need to source pallets, they typically use either a UK standard or Euro-size pallet.
+When most businesses need to source pallets, they typically use either a UK standard or Euro-sized pallet.

-UK pallets have a footprint of 1.2 x 1 metres, whilst Euro pallets are 1.2 x 0.8 metres.
-It is also common to see Full, half and quarter pallet sizes, but these refer to the height of the load (2.2, 1.2 and 0.8 metres, respectively) rather than the footprint.
+UK pallets have a footprint of 1.2 x 1 m, whilst Euro pallets are 1.2 x 0.8 m.
+It is also common to see full, half, and quarter-sized pallets, but these refer to the load height (2.2, 1.2, and 0.8m, respectively) rather than the footprint.

-Using bespoke pallets is particularly prevalent when using them as part of a composite pack or where the pallet forms the base for a cardboard pallet box.
+Using bespoke pallets is particularly prevalent when they are part of a composite pack or when the pallet forms the base of a cardboard pallet box.

-However, bespoke pallets have several inherent advantages and disadvantages, meaning they are only suitable for some businesses.
+However, bespoke pallets have several inherent advantages and disadvantages, making them suitable only for some businesses.

 Advantages of bespoke pallets

-For the correct application, there can be significant benefits to using custom-size pallets.
+For the correct application, there can be significant benefits to using custom-sized pallets.
 The advantages of bespoke pallets include:

 - Being able to accommodate large or oversized products.